Special Issues in Connection with Warranty and Indemnity Insurance

 Insurers are also often hesitant to extend coverage to breaches of representations and warranties terms relating to environmental laws or anti-bribery or corruption laws.
 When a buyer discovers evidence of breaches of environmental law or corruption in the target after acquisition, it will generally be forced to proceed directly against the seller under the SPA.

 As mentioned above, insurers also often exclude coverage of any purchase price adjustment claims.

 In terms of covered losses, typical exclusions include consequential damages, lost profits and government authority fines.
 Sometimes ‘consequential damages’ are specifically defined as including damages based on the application of multipliers to the purchase price.
-It remains to be seen how decision-makers construe exclusions of consequential damages, but these exclusions could have a significant impact on damages awards because multipliers have played a large role in calculating damages in M&A cases, in particular in relation to breaches of representations and warranties clauses relating to the accuracy of the financial statements.
+It remains to be seen how decision makers construe exclusions of consequential damages, but these exclusions could have a significant effect on damages awards because multipliers have a significant role in calculating damages in M&A cases, in particular in relation to breaches of representations and warranties clauses relating to the accuracy of the financial statements.

 Drafting applicable law and arbitration clauses

 Practitioners frequently bemoan that arbitration clauses are added at the last minute without due consideration of their consequences.
 Whether as a general rule that is true or not, there is little justification for that approach for arbitration clauses where W&I insurance is involved.
 The purpose of the W&I coverage is to deal with liability that the parties feel may well arise.

 As regards the arbitration clause in the SPA, if the insurers wish to have a right to conduct consolidated arbitration proceedings, this should be clearly provided in the clause.
 In addition, to avoid being drawn in when the insurers may not wish to be involved, the right should (where permissible by law) be asymmetrical: the insurers should have the right to invoke consolidation but not the obligation to conduct disputes under the insurance contracts in the M&A arbitration.